swttt/com.swttt.devicegroups/README.md

 - Initial release

 ### 1.2.0 Road Map
-- Addition of all new devices

 - Addition of all new capabilities
-- Removal of  Dim capability from heater devices (now use target_temperature)
 - Allow "All"  to be selected in setup, to show all capabilities, if performance is not an issue.
 - Update capability setup screen to initially show loading status.
 - Change calculated method from the settings
-- Allow calculated method to be changed when adding a device.
+- ~~Allow calculated method to be changed when adding a device.~~
 - Alphabetical ordering of items.
+- Add translations